|

 exchange-point-and-mark (C-x C-x)

 Swap the point with the mark.
-The current cursor position
+Set the current cursor

 character-search (C-])

-A character is read and point is moved to the next
+Read a character and move point to the next occurrence of

 character-search-backward (M-C-])

-A character is read and point is moved to the previous
+Read a character and move point to the previous occurrence

 skip-csi-sequence

-such as those defined for keys like Home and End.
-Such
+as those defined for keys like Home and End.
+CSI sequences

-sequences begin with a Control Sequence Indicator (CSI),
+begin with a Control Sequence Indicator (CSI), usually ESC

-usually ESC-[.
-If this sequence is bound to "\[", keys
+[.
+If this sequence is bound to “\e[”, keys producing CSI

 insert-comment (M-#)

-Without a numeric argument, the value of the readline
+Without a numeric argument, insert the value of the

-comment-begin variable is inserted at the beginning of the
+readline comment-begin variable at the beginning of the

 current line.
 If a numeric argument is supplied, this